The Magic of Heart-Centered Living

 Step outside and let sunlight touch your face.

-Rest without guilt.
+Rest without turning rest into guilt.

-Align Through the Mind
+Align through the mind

-Limit the constant scrolling.
+Limit endless scrolling.

 Stop rehearsing worst-case scenarios.

-Return your thoughts to what is true.
+Then return your attention to what is true.

-Align Through the Spirit
+Align through the spirit

 “God, bring me back to my highest self.”